 Prosecutor Ned Lai framed the case starkly: "There is no lawful means for ending the leadership of the CCP," he stated, establishing the government's position that advocating political change in China's system constitutes subversion regardless of means.
 Lee and Chow entered not guilty pleas, while Ho pleaded guilty.
 The Alliance itself, named as a co-defendant despite its dissolution, entered a not guilty plea.

 Both Lee and Chow have been detained for over 1,500 days since their September 2021 arrests, while Ho has spent more than 1,300 days in custody after an initial bail period.
-Judge Alex Lee presiding over the case scheduled the formal prosecution opening for Monday.
+Judge presiding over the case scheduled the formal prosecution opening for Monday.